Azure/ARO-HCP/dev-infrastructure/docs/development-setup.md

 ### Shared infrastructure

 Every developer creates their own set of service/management clusters, including the supporting infrastructure.
-This allows for independant development.
+This allows for independent development.
 Certain parts of the infrastructure are shared between developers though for various reasons (cost, ease of management, time):

 * Service Key Vault `aro-hcp-dev-svc-kv`: this KV holds various shared secrets that are the same for all developer setups (e.g. 1P app certificates, ARM helper certificates, Quay.io pullsecrets).
 Some of these need to be recycled occasionally so sharing them allows for a central cycle process.
 Access to this KV is read-only, therefore sharing is not going to result in conflicts between individual developers.
 See [SD-DDR-0043](https://docs.google.com/document/d/1YKnMFPFvdIuGpGC1il78O9d3WwTyiVgw7jzCpDTUlII/edit#heading=h.bupciudrwmna) for more details about this KV.